-- a. expose the occupiers of the development and neighbouring land users to any unacceptable risk; - b. threaten the structural integrity of any building built on or adjoining the site: - c. cause or allow the contamination of any watercourse, water body or groundwater; or - d. cause or allow the contamination of adjoining land.
+- a. expose the occupiers of the development and neighbouring land users to any unacceptable risk; - b. threaten the structural integrity of any building built on or adjoining the site and/or compromise the operation of utilities infrastructure; - c. cause or allow the contamination of any watercourse, water body or groundwater; or - d. cause or allow the contamination of adjoining land.